Carl Debrois van Bruyck: Life

-Born in Brünn, Mähren, Debrois van Bruyck is primarily known as a special admirer of the composer Robert Schumann.
+Born in Brno, Moravia, Debrois van Bruyck is primarily known as a special admirer of the composer Robert Schumann.
 Among other things he set to music poems by his friend Friedrich Hebbel.
 Debrois van Bruyck presented his autobiography.
 His written remains can be found in the music and manuscript collection of the Wienbibliothek im Rathaus.

 Debrois van Bruyck died in Waidhofen an der Ybbs, Lower Austria at age 74.